 Shopping ads use your existing Merchant Centre product data – not keywords – to decide how and where to show your ads.
 The product data that you submit through Merchant Centre contains details about the products that you sell.
 We'll use these details when we match a user's search to your ads, making sure that you show the most relevant products.

-You manage your Shopping ads in AdWords using Shopping campaigns, a simple and flexible way to organise and promote your Google Merchant Centre product inventory within AdWords.
+You manage your Shopping ads in Google Ads using Shopping campaigns, a simple and flexible way to organise and promote your Google Merchant Centre product inventory within Google Ads.

-This is known as cost per click (CPC).
-When you're creating your Shopping campaign, you'll decide how much you're willing to pay for each click.
+When you're creating your Shopping campaign, you'll decide how much you're willing to pay for each click or engagement.

 Where your ads appear

-Here's where you might see your Shopping ads across the web:
+Here's where you might see your Shopping ads and free listings across the web:

 - Google Search, next to search results (separate from text ads) and Google Images

-- Google Search Partner websites (if your campaign is set to include search partners)
+- Google Search Partner websites (if your campaign is set to include search partners), not applicable for free listings.

 If you sell ballet slippers and have a text ad for ballet equipment and a Shopping ad for ballet shoes, a customer could see both of your ads on the same Google Search results page.